Pediatric Rehabilitation

 Feeding Therapy for Infants and Children

-Feeding challenges can be frustrating for both children and their caregivers.
-Our feeding therapy program begins with a detailed evaluation and continues with personalized strategies to help improve oral-motor coordination, reduce mealtime stress, and support healthy eating habits.
+Feeding challenges can be frustrating.
+Our program begins with a detailed evaluation and continues with personalized strategies to improve oral-motor coordination, reduce mealtime stress, and support healthy eating habits.
+We’ll work with your child to improve their ability to chew, swallow, and tolerate different food textures.